CCRI-Cyberknights/page/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

-This document covers common issues encountered during development and maintenance of the CCRI Cyberknights website, including version management problems and their solutions.
+This document covers common issues encountered during development and maintenance of the Cyber Club website, including version management problems and their solutions.

 ## Version Management Issues